cb-agr/agriPlot/README.md

 demoFieldBook(beginRow,endRow,beginColumn,endColumn,plotRows)
 ```

+**Arguments**

-beginRow: the row value you wish to start at.
-Must be integer.
+beginRow: the row value you start at.
+Must be an integer.
-endRow: the row value you wish to end at.
-Must be integer.
+endRow: the row value you end at.
+Must be an integer.
-beginColumn: the column value you wish to start at.
-Must be integer.
+beginColumn: the column value you start at.
+Must be an integer.
-endColumn: the column value you wish to end at.
-Must be integer.
+endColumn: the column value you end at.
+Must be an integer.
 plotRows: number of plots per row associated with the specified rows and columns.
-Must be integer.
+Must be an integer.

 **Examples**